awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 Similar to UltraWarm storage, with cold storage you only pay for data storage\.
 There's no compute cost for cold data and you wont get billed if theres no data in cold storage\.

 You don't incur any transfer charges when moving data between cold and warm storage\.
 While indices are being migrated between warm and cold storage, you continue to pay for only one copy of the index\.
 After the migration completes, the index is billed according to the storage tier it was migrated to\.
-For more information about cold storage pricing, see [Pricing for Amazon Elasticsearch Service](what-is-amazon-elasticsearch-service.md#aes-pricing)\.
+For more information about cold storage pricing, see [Pricing for Amazon OpenSearch Service](what-is.md#pricing)\.

 ## Enabling cold storage<a name="coldstorage-enable"></a>

 The console is the simplest way to create a domain that uses cold storage\.
 While creating the domain, choose **Enable cold storage**\.
 The same process works on existing domains as long as you meet the [prerequisites](#coldstorage-pp)\.
 Even after the domain state changes from **Processing** to **Active**, cold storage might not be available for several hours\.

-You can also use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/es/) or [configuration API](es-configuration-api.md) to enable cold storage\.
+You can also use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/es/) or [configuration API](configuration-api.md) to enable cold storage\.

 ### Sample CLI command<a name="coldstorage-sample-cli"></a>

 The following AWS CLI command creates a domain with three data nodes, three dedicated master nodes, cold storage enabled, and fine\-grained access control enabled:

 ```
-aws es create-elasticsearch-domain \
+aws opensearchservice create-domain \
   --domain-name my-domain \
-  --elasticsearch-version 7.10 \
+  --engine-version Opensearch_1.0 \
-  --elasticsearch-cluster-config ColdStorageOptions={Enabled=true},WarmEnabled=true,WarmCount=4,WarmType=ultrawarm1.medium.elasticsearch,InstanceType=r6g.large.elasticsearch,DedicatedMasterEnabled=true,DedicatedMasterType=r6g.large.elasticsearch,DedicatedMasterCount=3,InstanceCount=3 \
+  --cluster-config ColdStorageOptions={Enabled=true},WarmEnabled=true,WarmCount=4,WarmType=ultrawarm1.medium.search,InstanceType=r6g.large.search,DedicatedMasterEnabled=true,DedicatedMasterType=r6g.large.search,DedicatedMasterCount=3,InstanceCount=3 \
   --ebs-options EBSEnabled=true,VolumeType=gp2,VolumeSize=11 \
   --node-to-node-encryption-options Enabled=true \
   --encryption-at-rest-options Enabled=true \